JuanJTorres11/Server_Info/README.md

 # How to deploy

-Here is the proccess to deploy the app
+Here is the proccess to deploy the app:

 ## Create the database